Skip to content

 Before upgrading Bleemeo agent, please check that you meet the system requirements.

-Bleemeo provides official images on Docker Hub and on Docker Store.
+Bleemeo provides official images on Docker Hub.

 If you run Bleemeo agent using Docker image, you will need to pull again the images to get their latest versions before restarting Docker container.
 Containers do not hold any state data; the agent state is stored on your host, thanks to -v /var/lib/glouton:/var/lib/glouton.